argage/ichorCNA/README.md

 ## Configuration
 ### ichorCNA.wdl file
-Docker: By default fredhutch/ichorcna:v0.5.0 is set, and doesn't need to be changed unless you wish to.
+`taskDocker`: By default fredhutch/ichorcna:v0.5.0 is set, and doesn't need to be changed unless you wish to `taskCPU`: CPU variable for run_ichorCNA.
+May have to edit `read_counter` CPU in its runtime section.
+`memory`: Both `read_coutner` and `run_ichorCNA` may have to be edited in their runtime sections.

+### inputs.json file

 ## Outputs